 Türkiye marks Anzac Day

-Hundreds of people gathered by a beach near the former World War I battlefields on Türkiye’s Gallipoli Peninsula on Tuesday to pay homage to soldiers from Australia and New Zealand who lost their lives in a disastrous campaign 108 years ago.
+Thusands of people gathered by a beach near the former World War I battlefields on Türkiye’s Gallipoli Peninsula and in cities and towns in Australia and New Zealand on Thursday to pay homage to soldiers who lost their lives in a disastrous campaign 109 years ago.

 The annual ceremonies mark the first landings of troops from the Australia and New Zealand Army Corps, known as Anzacs, at Gallipoli at dawn on April 25, 1915.